Chapter 5 of 9

 - Contributing to Open Source projects or Drupal on drupal.org

 - Participating in blogging, marketing or podcasts for TEN7

 - Speaking at and attending conferences and camps

 We’re all adults, and we trust each other to use good judgment.

-Harvest Project for Internal Tasks
+Tempo Ticket for Internal Tasks

 We don’t believe in meetings for meetings’ sake.
 We’ll only hold meetings if we have a goal, if we need to meet with a client, or if it’s more efficient to hash things out in a meeting vs. doing it over Slack.